-The plateau is fertile and still feeds the inhabitants of the village of Anopolis, located in the plateau.
-Anopolis can be accessed via a 12km asphalt serpentine road, climbing the steep mountains of Sfakia.
+Plateau of Anopolis is located in the province of Sfakia and more specifically 13km west of mountain desert of Sfakia.
+It is a small plateau formed below the wild mountain desert of SfakiaSfakia, one of the most inaccessible areas in Europe.
+The fertile plateau still feeds the inhabitants of the village Anopolis, located in the plateau.
+Anopolis can be accessed via a 12km asphalt serpentine road, climbing the steep mountains of Sfakia coastline.
 The landscape with the majestic mountains and the trails that go up to the alpine zone (above 2000m altitude), in contrary to the tranquil plateau, causes awe-inspiring feelings to all the visitors of the plateau.
-You can discover the authentic Crete through a visit to Anopoli.
-Also, the hospitable genuine people of Anopolis are an attraction themselves and gruyere festival in the summer is a great opportunity to see a genuine Cretan feast.
+You can discover the authentic Crete through a visit to Anopolis.
+Also, the hospitable genuine people of Anopolis are an attraction themselves and gruyere festival in the summer is a great opportunity to taste a genuine Cretan feast.

-In the position of the current village was built the ancient town of Anopolis, port of which was Katopoli or Phoenix, currently located in Loutro.
+In the position of the current village was built the ancient town of Anopolis, port of which was Katopoli or Phoenix, currently located at Loutro.
 Anopolis was an independent town and had its own currency.
 During the Byzantine period it was still well developed, which is indicated by the many churches of the area.
-Later, during the Ottoman Era, Anopolis and the entire province of Sfakia, due to the intense mountainous terrain, was never inhabited by Turks.
-Sfakia gave birth to many Cretan rebels, most of them have experienced the cruelty of the conquerors.
+Later, during the Ottoman Era, Anopolis and the entire province of Sfakia, due to the intense mountainous terrain, was never actually inhabited by the Ottomans.
+Therefore, Sfakia gave birth to many Cretan rebels, most of them have experienced the cruelty of the conquerors.
 The most famous hero of Anopolis was Daskalogiannis (Ioannis Vlachos).
 Daskaloyannis, renowned throughout the island, made a major attempt for freeing Crete in 1770, but the Turks suppressed his Revolution and he was skinned alive!